 X-rays are a form of electromagnetic radiation, positioned between ultraviolet light and gamma rays in the electromagnetic spectrum.
 They have a shorter wavelength and higher energy than ultraviolet light.

-This penetrating ability is used for X-ray images and non-destructive inspections, such as using an X-ray inspection system for fill level inspection and foreign material inspection.
+This penetrating ability is utilized in non-destructive testing (NDT), such as using an X-ray inspection system for fill-level checks and foreign material detection.

 - Milli-focus X-ray